Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 Examples of Accurate, Inaccurate, and Uncertain Markings
 --------------------------------------------------------

-**Example 1: Section with clearly visible landmarks demonstrating use of (+) and (-) markers.**
+**Section with clearly visible landmarks demonstrating use of (+) and (-) markers.**

 |image1|\